History conversation at NBPL

-On Wednesday, June 17 at 11am, local historian Steve Greif and poet/memoirist Annis Cassells will hold a discussion on the intersection of History and Memoir.
+NORTH BEND — At 11 a.m.
+Wednesday, June 17, local historian Steve Greif and poet/memoirist Annis Cassells will hold a discussion on "The Intersection of History and Memoir."
 This conversation is part of the North Bend Public Library’s Summer Reading Program.

 This discussion will be held on Zoom.
-Please register by going to https://tinyurl.com/y6v8rqff.
+Register by going to https://tinyurl.com/y6v8rqff.

-For more information about this and other library programs, please contact the North Bend Public Library at 541-756-0400 or see our website at http://northbendoregon.us/library.
+For more information about this and other library programs, contact the North Bend Public Library at 541-756-0400 or see the website at http://northbendoregon.us/library.
+The library is located at 1800 Sherman Ave.
+North Bend.

 Post a comment as